 Operations view mode

-Using the view mode menu allows a user to switch view modes, ex.g. to navigate to the Operations view mode.
-Doing so brings up an overview of the history of this experiment, in other words all operations that happened related to the experiment.
+The Operations view mode contains an overview of the history of the experiment, in other words all operations that happened related to the experiment.

 These operations include any jobs created in this experiment, as well as any dataset uploads and updates used for these jobs.
 Each operation is visualized in its own component.
 If the related entity (dataset version or job) has been deleted since, the operation has an opacity to reflect this.
 If the related entity still exists, the arrow at the bottom right of the operation allows navigating to it.
 The icon at the left of the operation shows the operation subtype (dataset; job: model building, model application, RCA) and allows to expand and collapse the operation to see more (or less) of its metadata.
 This metadata includes the origin indicating the interface from which the operation was performed and the datetime of the operation.
 At the top right of each operation, the operation's action type (dataset: create, update, delete; job: build, rebuild, predict, detect, RCA) is displayed.